bbc/Chart.Bands.js/README.md

 * To allow more than one band
-* To improve legends when a Band is displayed // Default legends can be a little misleading
+* To improve legends when a Band is displayed *Default legends can be a little misleading*

 ## Installation